richarda23/rspace-cli/docs/Cookbook.md

 ### Scenario

-You have been making regular exports of your RSpace documents and have accumulated many .zip files over time, some of them quite big.
+You have been making regular XML exports of your RSpace documents and have accumulated many .zip files over time, some of them quite big.
 You'd like to know what's inside withoout having to unzip or import back into RSpace

 ### Solution

-The `archive` command is different from other commands in this softawre as it doesn't make calls to an RSpace server - it works with files on your device.
+The `archive` command is different from other commands in this software as it doesn't make calls to an RSpace server - it works with files on your device.

     rspace archive myArchive1.zip myArchive2.zip --summary